|

 Qin melodies that connect to Laozi include Qing Jing Jing, Kongtong Wen Dao, Cai Zhen You and perhaps Yi Zhen.

 Annal 63 of Shi Ji gives a short introduction to Laozi and several other philosophers.5 It says Laozi was from Quren, apparently near the modern town of Luyi in Henan province.6 It adds that when Laozi was working as a "scribe in the Zhou office of archives" Confucius came to Zhou intending to ask him about the rites.
 Laozi told Confucius to "give up your arrogant airs, many desires, contrived posturing and overweening ambition",7 and that Confucius came away calling Laozi a "dragon".
-(The Shi Ji biography of Confucius says that when he went to Zhou to study the rites he happened to meet Laozi; it does not record Confucius' reaction to Laozi's advice.)
+(The Shi Ji biography of Confucius says while in Zhou to study the rites he happened to meet Laozi; it does not record Confucius' reaction to Laozi's advice.)
 The biography of Laozi continues (trans.
 Nienhauser8),

 The biography then adds some information, which it considers speculative, about Laozi's writing, life span (160 or over 200), and being Grand Scribe 儋 Dan of Zhou.
 It mentions descendants of Laozi, concluding by saying followers of Confucius do not get along with followers of Laozi, and vice versa.